AUTOMATIC RE-ENROLLMENT POLICY

 Withdrawal forms can be obtained from the school office.
 The process for withdrawal is as follows:

-Notify the school, in writing, of your intent to withdrawal for the following school year.
+Notify the school, in writing, of your intent to withdraw for the following school year.

 Meet with administration for exit interview.

 Fill out the Withdrawal Form provided by the EAGLES Office.